We may earn revenue from the products available on this page and participate in affiliate programs. Learn more

 Comfort

-Still, make sure to balance style with functionality.
-You might be comfortable reducing frame coverage to have a more traditional-looking style of shades.
+You know the saying: look good, feel good, play good.
+The same motto applies to fishing.
+Make sure to balance style with functionality.
+You might be comfortable reducing frame coverage to achieve a more traditional-looking shade style.
 This should be fine so long as you aren’t fishing in extremely bright conditions.
-This give and take consideration is one that you need to make before buying a new pair of sunglasses.
+This give-and-take is one that you need to make before buying a new pair of sunglasses.
 No matter what, don’t get non-polarized sunglasses.
-That will drastically reduce your sunglasses performance without impacting the style.
-Other than that, find the right balance between style and functionality.
-Then hit the water with confidence.
+That will drastically reduce your sunglasses' performance without impacting the style.

 FAQs